logicuniverse/manifesto/README.md

 > To the next generation of architects: Let this record prove that there are no gods in this industry, only the **relentless, step-by-step crawl toward truth.** We prioritize the courage to be real over the illusion of being perfect.
 >
 > _**Real over Perfect.**_

+### v1.0.0-alpha.22 (2026-03-22)

+- **Epilogue Refinement**: Integrated a proactive defense of the cross-disciplinary perspectives (Physics/Mathematics)—vocalizing the architect’s resolve to follow the logic even at the cost of being labeled a "madman."
+- **Appendix Refinement**: Re-framed the physical projections as Heuristic Analogies & Thought Experiments—strengthening the defense of the cross-disciplinary vision while vocalizing the architect's resolve to follow the logic.
+- **Topological Rectification of Foundational Sciences**: Expanded the Appendix to formally define the "1D Symbolic Cage" of current mathematical and physical paradigms.
+- **Axial Rotation Dynamics**: Introduced the concept of heuristic axial transformations—Trading temporal iteration for spatial topology to resolve historically intractable computational and logical enigmas.
+- **Compulsory Executability Axiom**: Established "Computable Determinism" as the ontological foundation of Logical Topology, defining execution as the only proof of logical presence.
+- **Quadrant Asymmetry Deduction**: Quantified the limitations of traditional formalism as a single-quadrant (-X/+Y) confinement, revealing the untapped potential of the three dormant logical quadrants.

 ### v1.0.0-alpha.21 (2026-03-21)